 The problem with bitcoin privacy right now

-Bitcoin (BTC) transactions are quite public.
+In the bitcoin era, the cryptocurrency’s transactions are quite public.
 Although no one can gain much information about a transaction by simply looking at it on the blockchain, a lot of data can be revealed by simply figuring out one of the parties involved in the transfer of bitcoins.
 This means that you may not be buying bitcoin completely anonymously.
 As Maxwell explained in his presentation of Sidechain Elements:

 ”Once you pay someone, they know who you are because you transacted with them.
 They can look at your transaction history to make a good guess at what your financial history is.
 You can leak this information to everyone, and they just have to attach your name to one address [to] get all of the other details.
 When we ask institutions about using bitcoin, even the most boring institutions look at this and say, ‘We don’t want to use all of our transactions in public.’”